SMOLKEYS/bundles/README.md

 [Discord Server](https://discord.gg/9M2VRAVGz8)

 Changes the text to something else cursed.

-As of v8 Pre-release 2, I made my own changes.
-Stay tuned for more updates!
+v8-pre3 log:
+- cursed status effect moment
+- h y d r a t e

 You can contribute by making your own changes in the bundle.properties file to help with the updating, but keep in mind: